 It’s not mysterious.
 I do it because I don’t like the feeling of floundering around with too many choices.
 If I want to relax in front of a movie, I don’t want to have to endure an hour of deliberation first.
-I know that I’m healthier and happier when I keep life simple.
-We know that, faced with too many buying choices, many people walk away without buying anything.
+I know I’m healthier and happier when I keep life simple.
+We know many people, faced with too many buying choices, walk away without buying anything.
 That’s me.
 I have a low tolerance for hassle and unnecessary complications.

 According to the above definition, choice is an action.
 It’s something we do, which implies it can also be something we don’t do.
 Yet doing, not doing or refusing to choose are all choices.
 I had a boyfriend once who avoided choice.
 He wouldn’t say yes to going to the movies.
 He wouldn’t say no, either.
 I used to tell him refusing to choose was also a choice that resulted in steering my own choices, but he wouldn’t accept it.
 He focused his blame on me for the choices I made — in response to his.

 The truth is we’re responsible for our behavior and decisions, whether they arise out of conscious choice or not.